josecarlosphp/MyArduino/README.md

-# MyArduinoLib
+# MyArduino
-Librery for Arduino, including classes to easily manage and interact with several elements.
+Resources for Arduino, including classes to easily manage and interact with several elements.